Almond cranberry biscotti (home-made cantucci)

 Bake the potatoes with the skin on if possible.
 The skin contains so much of the beneficial material of the potato!
 Just soak the potatoes in cold water and the dirt will easily scrub off.

 You can serve them with whatever your heart desires.
-I like to use butter or olive oil as shortening.
+I like to use butter or olive oil as shortening with garlic powder.
 Also, add any seasonal vegetables like onions, pickles.

 TIP